CHump7/data/README.md

 ## save as a data frame if you want to keep the manipulated data

 min(),max()  ## finds and returns the smallest or largest number. and you have to use $ to specify what column. and you need to specify the dataset.
 EXAMPLE: max(hotel_bookings$lead_time)

+mean()  ## Generic function for the (trimmed) arithmetic mean.

+na.rm = FALSE ## a logical value indicating whether NA values should be stripped before the computation proceeds.